sare84/maltegame/README.md

 ## Version History

+### 0.1.1
+* Added more moles to the mechanic
+* Added a much more level for much more fun

 ### 0.1.0
 * Added level support for the game
 * Now it is possible to create some more level to get more fun